-- 1. Staff using BWV must have received a briefing on its use and deployment.
+- Staff using BWV must have received a briefing on its use and deployment.
 A full information pack containing details of how to operate the cameras, security of the equipment, GDPR, Caldicott principles and advice sources will be made available to all users. - 2.
 Police Officers and accredited officers of the Local Authority must inform the Trust security management team of any operation of their BWV systems on Trust premises. - 3.
 The terms of reference and objectives of the Trust CCTV system apply to the Trust BWV equipment - 4.
 Person's subject of any operation of the system (when practical) will be informed and warned clearly that the system is to be deployed and this will be repeated upon activation.
 Any other persons (including staff and patients) in the immediate vicinity will also be informed even though they may not be the active subjects of surveillance. - 5.
 The use of BWV for continuous recording will not be authorised although officers are encouraged to activate the screen when responding to an incident.
 The covert use of CCTV and BWV is strictly prohibited and it must be noted, an illegal act. - 6.
 If BWV is activated on ward areas by clinical staff and/or security officers the privacy and dignity of patients must be maintained whenever possible.
 If there is a breach of patient privacy the accompanying datix report must be endorsed accordingly.
 Cameras will be activated in every case of restraint or the physical handling of patients or other service users. - 7.
-BWV footage will only be handled and stored in strict accordance with the Data Protection Act, ICO & SCCO guidance, Trust and NHS retention schedules.
+BWV footage will only be handled and stored in strict accordance with the Data Protection Act, & ICO guidance, Trust and NHS information retention schedules.
 All data will be encrypted and access limited to authorised persons only. - 8.
 All Trust security systems including CCTV, BWV and access control are subject of Privacy Impact Assessments and Privacy Notices. - 9.
 Operational guidance has been issued to security staff and specialists in the use of BWV.
 This will be strictly adhered to and regularly monitored. - 10.
 All activations of BWV cameras must be subject of an accompanying datix report.
+BWV must not be activated for interviews or discussions that involve any patient information.
+They are primarily for incidents of anti-social behaviour, criminality, violence or abuse.